maketext/many-snap/README.md

 and at all BROWSER with Chrome will be work properly.

-I want to modify this with us.
+I want to modify and complete this with us.

 Thank you.